Vivint Security Review

 Vivint and the Smart Home

-We’re huge smart home nerds, so imagine our excitement to see that Vivint home automation works with both Alexa1, Amazon’s voice assistant, and Google Assistant2, Google’s version.
+We’re huge smart home nerds, so imagine our excitement to see that Vivint home automation works with both Alexa1, Amazon’s voice assistant, and Google Assistant, Google’s version.
 Let’s talk about how we could command our Vivint system with Alexa vs. Google Assistant.

-Vivint and Alexa worked together seamlessly.
 We used Alexa to control our Vivint-compatible Philips hue lights, smart thermostat from Nest, and Kwikset smart lock.
 Additionally, we used Alexa to arm our Vivint security system, although we couldn’t disarm it with our voice for security purposes.
 Lastly, we had Alexa show our live-streamed footage on our Echo devices, like the Amazon Echo Show 8 we reviewed, along with our Fire TV.
 It was great to see our footage on the big screen!

-Alexa wasn’t the only voice assistant we commanded.
 Google Assistant performed the exact same functions as Alexa, except we viewed our footage on our Google Nest Hubs and Google Nest Hub Max instead of the Echo Shows.
 You can read our Google Nest Hub review and our Nest Hub Max review for more details about these smart displays.

 The Vivint App

 The Vivint app was our home away from home, a way to arm and disarm our system, control connected devices, speak through two-way audio, live stream footage, view cloud storage, and receive notifications when we weren’t at home.
-In terms of usability, we had no issues with the Vivint app and other users agreed; it has a 4.1 rating on the Google Play3 store and a 4.7 rating on the Apple store4.
-Easy to navigate and free of bugs, we enjoyed total access to Vivint using its app.

 Installing Vivint